getify/Functional-Light-JS/apC.md

 // 11
 ```

-If for some reason I wanted to ensure that there was a delay of 100ms between when `1` was processed by the first `map(..)` and when `2` was processed, that would be the "horizontal asynchrony" I'm referring to.
+If for some reason I wanted to ensure that there was a delay of 100 ms between when `1` was processed by the first `map(..)` and when `2` was processed, that would be the "horizontal asynchrony" I'm referring to.
 There's not really a clean way to model that.

 And of course, I'm using an arbitrary delay in that description, but in practice that would more likely be serial-asynchrony like an asynchronous reduce, where each step in that reduction iteration could take some time before it completes and lets the next step be processed.